bchavezgd/task-runners-talk/readme.md

 $ sass --watch input.scss:output.scss
 ```

-This first installs the ruby-sass gem on to your computer, the second line watches the `input.scss` file for changes, then complies it to `output.css`, this is easy enough, but what if you wanted sass to export a minified css file? you would need a `config.rb` to do so. another problem with that is, Ruby isn't well supported on Windows [1](1) [2](2).
+This first installs the ruby-sass gem on to your computer, the second line watches the `input.scss` file for changes, then complies it to `output.css`, this is easy enough, but what if you wanted sass to export a minified css file? you would need a `config.rb` to do so. another problem with that is, Ruby isn't well supported on Windows.
 Now if we wanted to make sure the CSS we are using has the correct prefixes we need to maintain a library of mixins, and remember to update them each time a browser is released.

 Now lets throw in some JavaScript minification, concatenation, after running it through a JS Linter.
 There's a lot of work going on for even a simple site.